 - Incoming mail is scanned and you can view online from a computer from anywhere in the world.
 These services only scan the front of the mail, giving you the option to discard without opening because…

-- You choose to discard, archive, open or forward the mail you receive in an email-like online interface.
+- You choose to discard, archive, open or forward the mail you receive in an email-like interface online.
 Most service packages give you a certain number of mail “opens”per month (although you can always pay for more if you need).
 Once you make the request, the company will open your mail and scan it up to a specified number of pages.
 You can also request that they forward the mail on, which is handy if you’re set to receive a new credit card or a package.

 An example of what it looks like to view your scanned mail in a virtual mailbox

-What You DON’T Need
+STOP!
+Here’s What You DON’T Need

 One last thing before I jump into a comparison and review of the various virtual mailbox services available to travelers.
 During my research I discovered a number of expensive services and companies that I didn’t need.